 Voluntary certification in Tui Na massage is available through Tui Na therapy training programs.
 Students who take Tui Na acupressure training usually have a background in massage therapy, physical therapy, or another hands-on therapy in which they already hold a nationally-recognized license to practice on patients.

-Massage-oriented professionals in general can anticipate a 22 percent increase in employment through 2024, according to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook.
+Massage-oriented professionals, in general, can anticipate a 24 percent increase in employment through 2026, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
 The field continues to expand with the country’s ongoing wellness boom and the public’s increasing interest in massage and complementary therapies as a means to achieve health and wellness.

 Tui Na Therapy Salary

 Salaries for massage therapists, including those with Tui Na therapy training, can vary widely.
-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for massage therapists is $38,040.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $39,860.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.